 I know that there’s lots of cynicism about politics and politicians and I understand why.
 I hope that I repay the faith that people placed in me when they voted for me over successive elections and I also hope to earn the trust and respect of those who didn’t vote for me.

-Wes Streeting is the Labour MP for Ilford North and a member of the Treasury Select Committee.
+Wes Streeting is the Labour MP for Ilford North and Shadow Secretary of State for Health & Social Care.

-Prior to his election to Parliament, Wes was Deputy Leader of the London Borough of Redbridge, serving as Cabinet Member for Health and Wellbeing.
+Prior to his election to Parliament, Wes served as Deputy Leader and Cabinet Member for Health & Well-being for the London Borough of Redbridge.